-This course is a continuation of MUS 133B.
-Students will learn the fundamentals of reading music, chord theory, and key signatures as it applies to the piano, organ, or synthesizer.
-Keyboard skills will include playing pieces in a wide variety of styles that emphasize chording, sightreading, and improving two-hand coordination.
+In this course students will learn the fundamentals of reading music, chord theory, and key signatures as it applies to the piano, organ, or synthesizer.
+Keyboard skills will include playing pieces in a wide variety of styles that emphasize chording, sight-reading, and improving two-hand coordination.